Laying Down a Big Hand: The Toughest Decision in Poker?

 The Big Laydown: Often worth more than a big win

-However difficult it is, if you really want to progress your game to a higher level then the big laydown is a vital skill that you must learn and more importantly learn to do well.
-There’s no point laying down big hands all the time when your not beat, that’s not a big laydown that’s just losing money!
+However difficult it is, if you really want to take your game to the next level, then the big laydown is a vital skill that you must learn — and more importantly, learn to execute well.
+There’s no point laying down big hands all the time when you’re not beat, that’s not a big laydown, that’s just losing money!
 So you need to recognize when to make the big laydown and over time perfect the skill.

 In quite a few situations in poker, it’s often just a case of using common sense and evaluating your particular situation.